ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/declarations/functions.rst

 In the above example, the `double` function is defined, taking a single `int` parameter, and returning an `int` value.
-The `global script Active` then calls the internal function :ref:`Trace<globals_fun_trace>` 3 times, each time giving it the return value of a call to the `double` function as it's parameter (each time with a different number given to the `double` function).
+The `global script Active` then calls the internal function :ref:`Trace<globals_fun_trace>` 3 times, each time giving it the return value of a call to the `double` function as its parameter (each time with a different number given to the `double` function).

 .. warning::